jsbnr/nr-custom-viz-lab/readme.md

 #### Step 3:

-Add a new useEffetc block after the previous ones that striggers the `setQuery` when `rate` changes:
+Add a new useEffect block after the previous ones that triggers the `setQuery` when `rate` changes:

 ```
     //Set query when rate changes